Spoilers for FarCry 5 ahead..

 New Dawn takes place in hope county, but its been years since the bombs dropped so it may not look all the familiar.

 Prior to Assassins Creed Origins, I never felt like an assassin.
-I could simply take on infinite amounts of enemies in combat.
+I could simply take on an infinite amounts of enemies in combat.
 But when Origins implemented levels and ranks, it forced me to have to stop and plan my moves, as opposed to brute forcing my obstacles.

-I really liked that aspect and I’m curious to see if these changes are as positive in New Dawn as they were in origins.
+I really liked that aspect and I’m curious to see if these changes are as positive in New Dawn as they were in Origins.
 Another issue I’ve had with all prior FarCry’s is poor progression, I’ve always ended up with a surplus of money in the game, and nothing to spend it on.

 This might change in New Dawn with the various RPG systems and the fact that you now have an upgradeable base of operations to toy with.
 Adding to the replayability and potential challenge is the fact you can pillage outposts for resources.
 Giving yourself some currency, but causing the outpost to spike up the ranks of its defenders the next time you show up.